-- supporting that course of action. - iii.
+- i.
+A recommendation to make a finding that probable cause exists to believe that one or more violations have occurred or are occurring, together with a recommended course of action. - ii.
+A recommendation for further investigation of the matter together with facts supporting that course of action. - iii.
 A recommendation to terminate the investigation due to lack of sufficient evidence to indicate that a violation has occurred or is occurring. - b.
 At the conclusion of its investigation, the Commission shall, in preliminary written findings of fact and conclusions based thereon, make a determination of whether or not probable cause exists to believe that a violation has occurred or is occurring.
-If the Commission determines that no probable cause exists, it shall dismiss the complaint.17 - i.
+If the Commission determines that no probable cause exists, it shall dismiss the complaint.19 - i.
 Whenever the Commission dismisses a complaint, or a complaint is deemed to be dismissed for other reasons, the Commission shall immediately send written notice of the dismissal to the accused and to the party who made the complaint. - ii.
-The Commission shall inform the accused or his or her counsel of exculpatory evidence in its possession.

-5. Post-Probable Cause Finding

-- a.
-If the Commission finds that there is probable cause to believe that a violation has occurred or is occurring, the Commission may authorize the Administrator to do one of the following: 18 - i.
+The Commission shall inform the accused or his or her counsel of exculpatory evidence in its possession. - 5.
+Post-Probable Cause Finding - a.
+If the Commission finds that there is probable cause to believe that a violation has occurred or is occurring, the Commission may authorize the Administrator to do one of the following:20 - i.
 File a civil complaint against the alleged violator. - ii.
 Request the assistance of special counsel to file a civil complaint and prosecute the action brought by the Commission.
 If the Administrator requests the assistance of special counsel with respect to any matter, the Administrator shall submit to the commission the names of three (3) qualified individuals to serve as special counsel.
-The Commission may retain one of the individuals to act as special counsel. - Refer the matter to an appropriate district attorney or Attorney General.
-19 - b.
-If a special investigator or the Administrator, in the course of an investigation authorized by the Commission, discovers evidence outside the scope of the original investigation or jurisdiction of the Commission, the Commission may thereupon authorize the investigation of the additional conduct or if outside the jurisdiction of the Commission, refer the matter to an appropriate district attorney or the Attorney General.20
+The Commission may retain one of the individuals to act as special counsel. - iii.
+Refer the matter to an appropriate district attorney or Attorney General.21 - b.
+If a special investigator or the Administrator, in the course of an investigation authorized by the Commission, discovers evidence outside the scope of the original investigation or jurisdiction of the Commission, the Commission may thereupon authorize the investigation of the additional conduct or if outside the jurisdiction of the Commission, refer the matter to an appropriate district attorney or the Attorney General.22